 Work contract or scholarship.
-As a rule, a work contract offers a salary based on the collective agreement for public sector employees of the German states.
+As a rule, a work contract offers a salary based on the collective agreement for public-sector employees of the German states (usually 65% to 100% of a full-time post at TV-L E13 level, which is up to 4,200 euros per month gross).
 The size of the scholarship amounts up to 1,365 euros per month plus an allowance for direct project costs of 103 euros per month.

 Work contracts and scholarships are usually limited to 2 to 3 years.

 Research Training Groups usually advertise vacancies and scholarships publicly, and the details can be found on their websites.
 Applications should be submitted to the coordinator of the respective Research Training Group.
 You will find an up-to-date list of all Research Training Groups on the programme website.
 Vacancies and scholarships are also advertised on the DFG’s website (see link below).